 Also known as “black flies,” buffalo gnats are 2-5 mm in length.
 They have a shiny convex thorax that gives them a humpback look.
 They vary in color from black to shades of grey and yellow.

 If you can’t tell from the name, sand gnats are usually found in sandy areas.
 These are those little black flies that harass you when you’re trying to enjoy a day at the beach.
 In the United States, these are commonly known as sandfleas, greenheads, or horse flies.

 Gnats that Bite

 Depending on who you ask for insect classification, you’ll get differing answers.
-Some entomologists, like those at the University of Kentucky, consider the small flies that don’t bite to be gnats while the biting variety are their own species.
+Some entomologists, like those at the University of Kentucky, consider the small flies that don’t bite to be gnats while the biting variety is their own species.
 You likely just care that there is a tiny fly biting you and could care less what those scientists in Kentucky say though.